Vukovar: Economy

 However, the port infrastructure in Vukovar, only partly reconstructed, still does not meet the requirements of the market.
 The layout of the port area, particularly the access to railway tracks and the quay operational area, are technologically inappropriate and not compatible with market standards.
 There is also a lack of warehouse capacity.
 Altogether, it affects the quality of the service provided in the Port and thus decreases the port competitiveness.

-Port of Vukovar is Croatia's biggest river port.

 Borovo, a manufacturer of footwear located in Vukovar, ended up devastated and demolished in 1991 during the war.
 In its prime it employed 24,000 employees and tried to break into foreign markets with innovations in the manufacture of footwear, but today there are fewer than 1000 employees.

 On 7 June 1931, Borovo was founded by Czech industrialist Tomáš Baťa.
 Borovo Factory was one of the few Bata Shoes factories in the world.
 In 1933, the production of rubber and technical goods started, and Bata in the gum industry became one of the first companies in the then Kingdom of Yugoslavia.

 Between 1947 and the end of the 1980s, Borovo grew into the largest and most economically most powerful company in the production and sale of footwear and rubber in this part of Europe.
 Borovo Factory produced more than 20 million pair of shoes a year, thousands of tons of auto-rubber and rubber-technical goods, 22,000 people were employed at today's factories with more than 600 stores across the country.
 This time was marked by the significant export to European and other countries.

 The Business Innovation Centre BIC-Vukovar is a rounded concept for the support of innovative, technologically oriented entrepreneurship independent of the size or maturity of the company.
 The goal of this centre is to attract or provide incentives for the creation and growth of technologically oriented companies in all phases of their life-cycle and provide them with a complete package of services to support their businesses, from workspaces, support for innovations, growth and export, as well as various intellectual and administrative services.

 Since the end of the war, much of the infrastructure in Vukovar has remained unrestored and unemployment is estimated to stand at 40 percent.
 Vukovar is underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.